 JNU has confirmed with HDR that they will still be able to meet a deliverables schedule that reflects a bidopening date of July 1, 2025.
 This revised bid opening date would have an anticipated construction contract award/notice-to-proceed date in late August 2025 or early September 2025.
-The construction contract will be written to allow the successful bidder the option to complete the project in 2025 or in the spring of 2026.
-Rehabilitate Part 121/135 Apron and Remain Overnight (RON) Parking Apron: This project remains in winter shutdown.
-The project Contractor (SECON) has advised that they intend to complete work on the repairs to the structural steel piling foundation for light pole LP-6 between March 10-20, 2025.
-This proposed schedule has been coordinated with Alaska Airlines and with JNU Airfield Maintenance.
-SECON has indicated that they intend to resume work on the remaining project work items on April 1, 2025.
+The construction contract will be written to allow the successful bidder to complete the project in the spring of 2026.
+Rehabilitate Part 121/135 Apron and Remain Overnight (RON) Parking Apron: SECON has resumed work on the project and are currently working with their electrical subcontractor (Chatham Electric) on the preparation of the new light pole bases for the installation of the new apron lighting.
+SECON is also working on the repairs to the structural steel piling foundation for light pole LP-6.